-Dr. Curtis Clark (Associate Professor)
+Dr. Curtis Clark (Associate Professor) Faculty:

-Dr. Abdelkrim Brania (Professor); Dr. Duane Cooper (Associate Professor); Dr. Tuwaner Lamar (Assistant Professor NTT); Dr. Benedict Nmah (Associate Professor); Dr. Steve Pederson (Associate Professor); Dr. Chuang Peng (Professor); Dr. Masilamani Sambandham (Professor); Dr. Ulrica Wilson (Associate Professor); Dr. George Yuhasz (Assistant Professor NTT); Dr. Chaohui Zhang (Associate Professor)
+Dr. Abdelkrim Brania (Professor); Dr. Duane Cooper (Associate Professor); Dr. Tuwaner Lamar (Senior Assistant Professor NTT); Dr. Benedict Nmah (Associate Professor); Dr. Steve Pederson (Associate Professor); Dr. Chuang Peng (Professor); Dr. Masilamani Sambandham (Professor); Dr. Ulrica Wilson (Associate Professor); Dr. George Yuhasz (Senior Assistant Professor NTT); Dr. Chaohui Zhang (Associate Professor) Program overview:

 Mathematics strives to prepare students for successful graduate study or a career in private industry, governmental service, or teaching.
 The mathematics department produces competent Mathematics graduates by providing a rigorous and balanced mathematics curriculum and serves the mathematical needs of Morehouse.
 We strive to foster in our students ethical and civic behavior as well as provide them with leadership opportunities.
 We maintain high expectations and instill habits for independent and lifelong learning.
 We also prepare our students to succeed in graduate and professional schools and to pursue professional careers.
 The mathematics major enhances its students' intellectual abilities by developing their mathematical thinking skills (logical reasoning, generalization, abstraction, and formal proof), communication skills to convey mathematical knowledge and technology skills for comprehension and mathematical research, as well as by exposing students to the mathematical sciences both in breadth and depth.
 A student pursuing a major in mathematics is encouraged to choose a minor in one of a variety of areas in the physical, social, managerial, biological, chemical, computer, or engineering sciences in which mathematics is an essential tool.
+Student learning outcomes:

-Students majoring in mathematics will:

-• Develop mathematical thinking skills beyond a procedural and computational understanding of mathematics

-• Emphasize a broad understanding encompassing logical reasoning, generalization, abstraction, and formal proof

-• Develop communication skills to convey mathematical knowledge

-• Demonstrate knowledge of, and apply skills in, technology (mathematical software platforms, programming, presentation packages, and information sources) to enhance comprehension and research of mathematics recommended to receive departmental honors provided he qualifies for college honors, receives a grade of B or better in MTH 497, and has an average of 3.0 or better in all mathematics courses taken in residence.
+Students majoring in mathematics will: - Develop mathematical thinking skills beyond a procedural and computational understanding of mathematics - Emphasize a broad understanding encompassing logical reasoning, generalization, abstraction, and formal proof - Develop communication skills to convey mathematical knowledge - Demonstrate knowledge of, and apply skills in, technology (mathematical software platforms, programming, presentation packages, and information sources) to enhance comprehension and research of mathematics - Gain exposure to a broad and deep view of the mathematical sciences Department policies and/or General Education modifications: A minimum grade of C is required for all Mathematics courses that apply towards the major or minor.
+A student who has completed the degree requirements for a major in mathematics may also be recommended to receive departmental honors provided he qualifies for college honors, receives a grade of B or better in MTH 497, and has an average of 3.0 or better in all mathematics courses taken in residence.
+Major course of study = 63 credits Bachelor of Arts in Mathematics Required 27 credits: